Tap to get financing

 Loans for the Acquisition and Refinancing of Multifamily Properties insured by HUD/FHA

 For investors who want to acquire or refinance multifamily properties, the HUD 223(f) Loan program is a highly effective option.
 Insured by the U.S. Department of Housing and Urban Development (HUD), HUD 223(f) loans begin at $1 million (though exceptions are sometimes made) and have no maximum loan amount.
-These loans offer some of the longest loan terms in the multifamily industry with a maximum term of 35 years, are non-recourse, fully assumable (with FHA approval), and offer fixed-rate financing at incredibly competitive interest rates with LTVs up to 85% for market-rate properties, and up to 90% for certain subsidized housing properties.
+These loans offer some of the longest loan terms in the multifamily industry with a maximum term of 35 years, are non-recourse, fully assumable (with FHA approval), and offer fixed-rate financing at incredibly competitive interest rates with LTVs up to 87% for market-rate properties, and up to 90% for affordable housing properties.

 Sample Terms For HUD 223(f) Loans